pennersr/django-allauth/docs/account/configuration.rst

         'user_token': 'allauth.account.forms.UserTokenForm',
     }

+``ACCOUNT_LOGIN_BY_CODE_ENABLED`` (default: ``False``)
+  "Login by email" offers an alternative method of logging in.
+Instead of entering an email address and accompanying password, the user only enters the email address.
+Then, a one-time code is sent to that email address which allows the user to login.
+This method is often referred to as "Magic Code Login".
+This setting controls whether or not this method of logging in is enabled.

+``ACCOUNT_LOGIN_BY_CODE_MAX_ATTEMPTS`` (default: ``3``)
+  This setting controls the maximum number of attempts the user has at inputting a valid code.

+``ACCOUNT_LOGIN_BY_CODE_TIMEOUT`` (default: ``180``)
+  The code that is emailed has a limited life span.
+It expires this many seconds after which it was sent.

 ``ACCOUNT_LOGIN_ON_EMAIL_CONFIRMATION`` (default: ``False``)
-  The default behaviour is not log users in and to redirect them to ``ACCOUNT_EMAIL_CONFIRMATION_ANONYMOUS_REDIRECT_URL``.
+  The default behavior is not log users in and to redirect them to ``ACCOUNT_EMAIL_CONFIRMATION_ANONYMOUS_REDIRECT_URL``.

   By changing this setting to ``True``, users will automatically be logged in once